bpietroniro/parse-graph/README.md

 ### Move Pathfinding to Application

 As I mentioned before, Dijkstra's algorithm would work well here.
-(I've included a basic implementation in `paths.go`, but the application doesn't use it currently.)
 This would move the computational work to the application level.
-It may not be as efficient as database functions under the hood, but if we needed to scale horizontally down the line, it would be easier to replicate the application than to replicate the database.
+It might not be as efficient as database functions under the hood, but if we needed to scale horizontally down the line, it would be easier to replicate the application than to replicate the database.

+I've included an in-progress implementation in `paths.go`.
+It's not tested yet, and the application doesn't use it currently.
+Out of curiosity, I plan to finish it up and compare its performance with the database-centric approach.

 ## Caching

 Another great way to increase efficiency would be to use a proper caching mechanism.
-I spent some time brainstorming and researching a few ways to do this, but for the sake of time decided not to implement them (yet).
+I spent some time brainstorming and researching a few ways to do this, but for the sake of time decided not to implement them (at least not yet):

+1. Use Redis as a cache to store serialized JSON outputs for repeat queries
+2. Set up another PostgreSQL table to store paths as they are generated (this could get real big real fast, though)
+3. Use PostgreSQL statement caching

-## Project Layout
+## Project Organization

+I think there are several possible ways to organize this project (I've already evolved through a couple of them), and I'm not totally convinced by how it's laid out currently.
+For example I'd like to:

+- possibly separate XML and JSON handling into two separate modules
+- clean up the `handleJSON` function currently in `main`; break it into smaller functions
+- figure out a struct schema for JSON marshalling that is less clunky than what I currently have in `queries.go`

+## I Love Feedback!

+I said it once and I'll say it again: I'd be really grateful to hear any and all questions, comments, criticism, and ideas you have about this project!